 Just unzip the package and run the installer.

 Online version requires a Chrome/Chromium plugin to connect to Arduino boards.
-To install it, just download the plugin package, unzip it and get the Chrome_Snap4ArduinoConnector_ 1.2.7 folder.
-Then, go to chrome://extensions in your browser, activate the developer mode and drag and drop that folder inside.
+To install it, just download the plugin package and unzip it.
+This will create a folder named Chrome_Snap4ArduinoConnector_ 1.2.7.
+Then, go to chrome://extensions in your browser, activate the developer mode and drag and drop that folder into that browser tab.

 If you prefer to run it offline or in your own server, use this downloadable version.